neurodata/bilateral-connectome/_sources/slides/lab-meeting-2022-02-24/lab-meeting-2022-02-24.md

 <!-- # Maggot brain, mirror image?
 A statistical analysis of bilateral symmetry in an insect brain connectome -->

-# Is the maggot brain symmetric?
-A statistical analysis of bilateral symmetry in an insect connectome
+# A statistical analysis of bilateral symmetry in an insect connectome

 ### Benjamin D. Pedigo